 - Reusable water bottle – they’re better for the environment and can save you money on water.

 - A portable charger – there’s probably going to be a time when your phone’s battery is on red, at a time that you desperately need it.

 - An adaptor – Costa Rica uses the same plugs as the US (A&B), which is different from European plugs.
 A universal travel adaptor is a great buy if you’re travelling between different continents.

 What other tips should you know?

-Here’s a selection of the best tips and pieces of information that may make your trip to Italy that bit easier:
+Here are our best tips to make your trip to Costa Rica that bit easier:

 US Dollars are largely accepted throughout Costa Rica as well.
 You can withdraw both colones and dollars from ATMs, known as cajeros in Costa Rica.

-It’s good to always have some cash on you as not all establishments take cards.
+It’s good to always have some cash on you because not all establishments take cards.
 You’ll also need cash for taking the bus, taxis and in Costa Rica’s popular cheap-eat restaurants, Sodas.